Minor in Mathematics

 In the mathematics minor, courses in advanced statistics teach you to analyze complex data and perform high-level research, while cryptography courses provide an introduction to the world of securing data and IT security.
 Geometric concepts apply as much to set design and the visual arts as they do to architecture and civil engineering.
 You’ll develop expertise that is applicable in nearly every field, from computer science and finance to education and health care, and obtain tools that will give you a competitive advantage.

-To complete a minor in mathematics, a student is required to complete six courses.
+To complete a minor in mathematics, a student is required to complete 18 credits of mathematics classes.

 Mathematics Minor Curriculum